dezoito/dezoito.github.io/_posts/2023-12-27-rust-ollama-grid-search.md

 - dolphin2.2-mistral:latest (default SYSTEM prompt)
 - dolphin2.2-mistral:latest (custom SYSTEM prompt)

-We can clearly see that the quantized model did not perform as well as the other ones.
+We can clearly see that, in this case, the quantized model did not perform as well as the other ones.

 ## Conclusion